@ Your Library: New arrivals at the library - The Cordova Times

 The Cordova Public Library staff is constantly working to keep the collection of over 20,000 materials in our library current and fresh and exciting for our patrons.
-Recently received and now on the shelves are a number of DVD’s including:
+Recently we’ve been replacing a few old favorites that walked away from our shelves, but were worthy of returning.
+Check out some of these great new titles.

+And remember, if you can’t find it on our library shelves, you can ask the staff to provide you with an “Interlibrary Loan” slip and request the item from another library within the State of Alaska.
+This is a great service our library can provide to you.

 The Cordova Public Library is open: